 15 Most Common Early Signs Of Pregnancy

 - The Classic Sensation of Nausea: The most common, morning sickness and nausea due to pregnancy is not only a morning feature but can last the entire day.
-Nausea is the most common symptom of pregnancy, and owes its popularity to the media as well.
+Nausea is the most common symptom of pregnancy and owes its popularity to the media as well.
 It can strike at any time of the day (or night), and the name ‘morning sickness is actually a misnomer.
 Though the exact cause is unknown, we can safely attribute it to the hormonal changes at play

 - The Supa-Tired Feeling: Do you feel exhausted, tired or fatigued more often than not?
 Pregnancy induced fatigue is mainly caused by the pregnancy hormone progesterone, lower blood sugar levels, and a boost in production of blood.
 Just after a week or so after conception, a woman can start to feel tired all the time.
-Although not a sure shot sign, but if you feel you are getting exhausted suddenly in your routine, there are chances that good news is on the way.
+Although not a sure shot sign, if you feel you are getting exhausted suddenly in your routine, there are chances that good news is on the way.
 Get plenty of rest and increase your intake of proteins to combat the fatigue

 - What’s Up With The Breasts?: Want to go bra-less?
 If you feel the breasts are sore, swollen, tender or even heavier, chances are that your body has started preparing itself for a baby.
 Just after the conception, a woman’s breasts start to change owing to the increased hormone levels in the body.
 You might even notice that the area around the nipple, the areola, has darkened and your breasts might feel painful.
 This will go away as the body gets adjusted to the new hormones, but as of now, this can be an early symptom of pregnancy

 - A Bathroom, All The Time: If you have frequent urges to pee, and are also constipated, your body is probably producing extra fluids to make way for the baby and the bladder is working overtime.
-This symptom often surfaces somewhere during the 6th of 8th week after conception.
-But a frequent urge to pee can also be a sign of a urinary tract infection or even diabetes, so do weigh your chances before concluding that you are pregnant
+This symptom often surfaces somewhere during the 6th or 8th week after conception.
+But a frequent urge to pee can also be a sign of urinary tract infection or even diabetes, so do weigh your chances before concluding that you are pregnant

 - Suddenly Fat At The Abdomen: No, a four or six week baby inside you will not extend your waistline, but hormonal changes could make you bloated causing that tight feeling along the midriff – signalling preps are underway.
-This may make you uncomfortable, and if this is accompanied with constipation, it may just get worse
+This may make you uncomfortable, and if this is accompanied by constipation, it may just get worse

 - Ahh!!
 The Lower Back: Well, if you feel it pains often in the lower back, it could be due to hormones that loosen your ligaments and this may continue all through the pregnant phase due to weight gain and shift of posture.
 Many women also complain of headaches during early pregnancy, while some others feel that their backs are just not holding up